 Just look at another type of risk rating: the colours of ski runs.

 All ski resorts around the world badge the degree of difficulty of their runs the same way: Green, Blue, Black and sometimes Double Black.
 But do these labels mean anything between resorts?
 Is a Blue run at Aspen the same as a Blue at Thredbo?
-No. These colours are not like currency, so skiers are free to boast "that Black isn't nearly as tough as the Black I did last week".
+No. These colours are not like currency.
+So skiers are free to boast "Ha!
+That Black isn't nearly as tough as the Black I did last week".

 LOAs are just like this.
 They're local.
 They're based on risk metrics (and risk appetites) that are not uniform across organisations.
 They cannot interoperate.